Skip to Main Content

 Are other changes coming?

 Mostly in infrastructure.
 We’ve put a lot of time into trying to improve our curb appeal as you drive around the fairgrounds.
-We’re still not done.
+We’re still not done (as of 2023).
 We’re working on securing a grant through the Department of Agriculture to complete the fencing on the east side from Orchard to Tietan streets, and then lighting in a couple of parking lots that are dimly lit.

 I think we’re always looking to upgrade our existing facilities.
 There’s talk of moving the office closer to Orchard where Kiddie Land is, with a museum.
 We’d like to fix the grandstand seating a bit and work on the barns.
 There’s a lot of exciting stuff in the future.